Graph-theoretic insights on the constructability of complex entangled states: Edge pruning

 Therefore, if a vertex colouring $vc$ is feasible in $G'$, then $vc$ is induced by the same set of perfect matchings in both $G$ and $G'$.
-It follows that the weight of any feasible vertex colouring $vc$ in $G'$ is equal to the weight of the $vc$ in $G$; hence, $G'$ is a valid experiment graph.
+It follows that the weight of any feasible vertex colouring $vc$ in $G'$ is equal to the weight of $vc$ in $G$; hence, $G'$ is a GHZ experiment graph.

-\end{proof} Observe that none of the removed edges could have been part of a monochromatic perfect matching in $G$.
+\end{proof} We have proved that for every perfect matching $P$ which contains the pruned edge $e'$, the the vertex colouring $vc$ induced by $P$ has the property that $vc(v) = c(e) =i$ and $vc(u) \neq c(e)=i$.
+Therefore, any such $vc$ is not monochromatic.
 Therefore, the monochromatic vertex colouring of colour $i$ in $G'$ has a weight equal to the weight of monochromatic vertex colouring of colour $i$ in $G$, which is $1$ for all $i \in [\mu]$.
 It follows that $\mu(G)=\mu(G')$.

-This contradicts the edge minimality of $G$ as $G'$ is a valid experiment graph with $n$ vertices, $\mu(G)=\mu(G')$ and has fewer edges than $G$.
+We will now conclude the proof of \Cref{c_isolated_edges}.
+Since $deg(v, i) \geq 2$, there exists at least one edge $e'\neq e$ with its $v$-half-edges coloured $i$.
+By construction such an $e'$ will be pruned.
+Therefore, $G'$ will have at least one edge less than $G$.
+But this contradicts the edge minimality of $G$ as $G'$ is a GHZ experiment graph with $n$ vertices, $\mu(G)=\mu(G')$ and has fewer edges than $G$.

 \end{proof}